taylorlapeyre/taylorlapeyre.github.io/index.md

 I'm a web developer.
 Right now I go to Louisiana State University.

-I'm currently interning at [Everlane][everlane] in San Francisco, where I am lucky enough to be building one of my favorite clothing brands.
+I'm currently interning at [Everlane][everlane] in San Francisco, where I am lucky enough to a web developer at one of my favorite clothing brands.

-I've also been the web developer for the [Louisiana Biomedical Research Network][lbrn] for three years.

 I was a lead developer at [Spare Hanger][sh] for almost two years, where I implemented and designed many features of the site.

+I've also built the website for the [Louisiana Biomedical Research Network][lbrn] and worked closely with them at LSU for three years.

 This year I made a new [website][agora] that will make it easier for people to find new ways to code.